Wednesday, 25 May 2016

 He Travels the Fastest who Travels Alone

-I use Facebook primarily to stave off loneliness.
-Which reminds me that my nan would use the Kipling quote above when any of us complained of being lonely.
+My Proper Nan Silcox would use the line of Kipling quoted above when any of us complained of being lonely.

 'Have you lost your library card?
 Lonely, indeed!
 Lonely having tea with Miss Bates?
 Lonely on travels with the Pickwick Club?
 Lonely at the Horse of the Year Show with Rupert Campbell-Black?
-And furthermore, let's remember that the banding together mentality is all lovely when it leads to The Huddersfield Choral, or the Massed Bands of the Coldstream Guards or those monkeys with the typewriters who are one day going to finish Timon of Athens - but not when it leads to an epidemic of the illness of the moment...'
+And furthermore, let's remember that the banding together mentality is all lovely when it leads to The Huddersfield Choral, or the Massed Bands of the Coldstream Guards or those monkeys with the typewriters who are one day going to finish Timon of Athens - but not when it means the Gestapo or the WI, or when it leads to an epidemic of the illness of the moment...'